Vyral/base-template/_drafts/how-our-markets-doing-during-covid-19.md

 {% include youtube.html %}

+<center><em>If there is anything our team can do to serve or support you, please reach out to us.</em></center>

-Licensed real estate agents have been deemed an essential service and brokerages are encouraged to remain open.
+<br>Licensed real estate agents have been deemed an essential service and brokerages are encouraged to remain open.

 **Homes are still selling and our closings are still going smoothly**.
 We have had four in about the last week and there were no hitches or delays or issues with the banks, lawyers or land titles or anything.